mheap/nexmo-developer/_examples/concepts/guides/webhooks-setup/voice.md

 Event | 1 second | 10 seconds
 Fallback | 1 second | 5 seconds

-These defaults can be overridden via [Application API](/api/application.v2#updateApplication) call or in the [Dashboard](https://dashboard.nexmo.com/applications) - select the application, then click **Edit** button and scroll to Capabilities / Voice section:
+These defaults can be overridden via an [Application API](/api/application.v2#updateApplication) call or in the [Dashboard](https://dashboard.nexmo.com/applications) by selecting the application, then clicking the **Edit** button and scrolling to the Capabilities / Voice section:

 ![Voice Webhook Timetous](/images/concepts/guides/db_voice_webhook_timeouts.png)